lammps/lammps/doc/src/Fortran.rst

    lists and set the request ID to a value greater than zero.

    :p character(len=\*) style: String used to search for pair style instance.
-   :p exact: Flag to control whther style should match exactly or only a
+   :o exact: Flag to control whther style should match exactly or only a
     regular expression/sub-string match is applied.
+Default: ``.TRUE.``.
-   :ptype exact: logical
+   :otype exact: logical
-   :p integer(c_int) nsub:     Match *nsub*\ th hybrid sub-style instance of
+   :o integer(c_int) nsub:     Match *nsub*\ th hybrid sub-style instance of
-    the same style
+    the same style.
+Default: 0.
-   :p integer(c_int) reqid:    Request ID to identify the neighbor list in
+   :o integer(c_int) reqid:    Request ID to identify the neighbor list in
     case there are multiple requests from the same pair style instance.
+    Default: 0.
    :to: :cpp:func:`lammps_find_pair_neighlist`
    :r integer(c_int) index:    Neighbor list index if found, otherwise
     :math:`-1`.